Jobs for Americans in Europe and How To Prepare a European CV

 Whether you plan on working for a U.S. company from European soil or you want to find a position in a local company, some positions offer more possibilities than others.

-Here are some common positions that you can find in Europe as a U.S. citizen.
+Below are some common positions that you can find in Europe as a U.S. citizen, based on current trends, employer needs, and visa pathways.

 English teacher (ESL)

-Europe is a continent of many languages; however, English is always highly valued, and by now spoken by almost half of Europeans.
+Europe is a continent of many languages; however, English remains one of the most highly valued skills, and is now spoken by almost half of Europeans.

 One of the most common jobs for Americans looking to work in Europe is teaching English at a school or academy.
 English language skills are only going up in demand, and Europeans of all ages are looking to improve their abilities in the world’s business language.